 resim CLI provides a convenience method to transfer resources to another account:

-Transfer resource to another account USAGE: resim transfer [OPTIONS] <AMOUNT> <RESOURCE_ADDRESS> <RECIPIENT> ARGS: <AMOUNT> The amount to transfer <RESOURCE_ADDRESS> The resource address <RECIPIENT> The recipient component address OPTIONS: -h, --help Print help information -m, --manifest <MANIFEST> Output a transaction manifest without execution -s, --signing-keys <SIGNING_KEYS> The private keys used for signing, separated by comma -t, --trace Turn on tracing
+Transfer resource to another account USAGE: resim transfer [OPTIONS] <AMOUNT> <RESOURCE_ADDRESS> <RECIPIENT> ARGS: <AMOUNT> The amount to transfer <RESOURCE_ADDRESS> The resource address <RECIPIENT> The recipient component address OPTIONS: -h, --help Print help information -m, --manifest <MANIFEST> Output a transaction manifest without execution -p, --proofs <PROOFS>...
+The proofs to add to the auth zone -s, --signing-keys <SIGNING_KEYS> The private keys used for signing, separated by comma -t, --trace

 In the current Scrypto release for local development, the account blueprint is published at a fixed location: